Position

 What does a Forklift Driver do?

 A Forklift Driver operates a forklift to move materials around a warehouse or factory.
 This role is crucial for ensuring that goods are transported efficiently and safely.
-The Forklift Driver must follow safety protocols to prevent accidents and damage to products.
-They load and unload trucks, stack and unstack items, and move materials to different locations within the facility.
+The Forklift Driver must follow safety protocols to prevent accidents.
+They load and unload goods from trucks and place them in designated areas.
+This job requires attention to detail and the ability to work in a fast-paced environment.

 View Forklift Driver jobs nearby